IES Award

 The award will recognize accomplishments that impact in the following areas:

-• Advocated for an environment in STEM that is welcoming of everyone regardless of race, ethnicity, sex, gender, religion, ability, etc.
+• Advocates for an environment in STEM that is welcoming of everyone regardless of race, ethnicity, sex, gender, religion, ability, etc.

-• Contributed to raising awareness about inclusion, equity, and diversity issues on Auburn’s campus or beyond.
+• Contributes to raising awareness about inclusion, equity, and diversity issues on Auburn’s campus or beyond.

-• Made a significant impact on the Auburn community regarding the OIED’s mission for diversity and inclusion.
+• Makes a significant impact on the Auburn community regarding the AEIO's mission.

-• Excelled in educating students from traditionally underrepresented groups within STEM.
+• Excels in educating students from various groups within STEM.

-• Acquired new knowledge and/or work that enhances understanding of traditionally underrepresented groups within STEM or has the capability to improve the quality of life among diverse populations.
+• Acquires new knowledge and/or work that enhances understanding of diverse populations within STEM or has the capability to improve the quality of life among diverse populations.

-• Organized or participated in initiatives/activities that promote the social, academic, and professional development of traditionally underrepresented groups within STEM.
+• Organizes or participates in initiatives/activities that promote the social, academic, and professional development of various groups within STEM.

 Previous Winners